x

 The committee, which includes members of both chambers in the Texas Legislature, heard updates on transmission, technology and weatherization required by state law.

 “What were the findings of those inspections?”
-Sen. Judith Zaffirini (D-Laredo) asked Woody Rickerson, ERCOT’s senior vice president and chief operating officer.
+State Sen. Judith Zaffirini (D-Laredo) asked Woody Rickerson, ERCOT’s senior vice president and chief operating officer.

 On Wednesday, Austin and Travis County leaders will hold a news conference about their winter weather preparations.